jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 the paper methods,  so I discarded this idea.
 If  necessary, this will be in another module, most certainly written by someone else.

+On the other hand,  some variants that I have read  in _NWNS_ or _HAL_ and that I have included in the module may be computation methods used with  the abacus,  and  converted by  the  author of  the  book to  be readable in his book.

 ### Cross Multiplication

 K. Menninger describes this method in  _NWNS_ on pages 441 and 442.
 He